 - Sensemaking: Some or all community members (and sometimes interested others) participate in structured group exercises in which they negotiate meaning as they construct larger stories in the form of artifacts such as timelines, landscapes and symbol sets.
 Sensemaking may take place on the same day as story collection or months later; it may involve few or many people; in may take place in person or through some form of mediated contact; and it may be strongly or weakly structured and facilitated.
 But in some way, all PNI projects involve somebody making some use of gathered stories to better understand some situation or issue.

 - Return: What has been gathered and produced in the first two phases is returned to the community and enters into collective discourse.
 Such a return may include formal reports and communications, and it may involve a wide or narrow distribution of collected stories.
 But it is also likely to include informal story exchanges about people's experiences surrounding the project.
 These informal storytellings may be more influential than the formal outputs, for better or worse, and they merit attention on their own terms.
 All PNI projects involve someone telling stories they would not have told before the project took place.
 Whether this is a stated goal of the project or not, it always happens, because the project is itself a story that takes place in the community.
-The return stage of the process is one many project planners are unprepared for and would prefer to sweep under the rug; but it is futile to pretend storytellers and audiences are unaffected by storytelling.
+The return stage of the process is one project planners might be unprepared for and might prefer to sweep under the rug; but it is futile to pretend storytellers and audiences are unaffected by storytelling.
 In fact, conscious attention to the return stage is a mark of projects that have lasting positive impacts.

 A PNI project can optionally include up to three supporting stages, as follows.